ychenz/react-tut/README.md

 ## React Tutorial Repo for Youtube Channel: Program the web with Yuchen

-Recommended usage: Please fork the repo and checkout the `base-template` branch to start coding from scratch.
+Recommended usage: Please fork the repo and keep it as you own.
+Then checkout the `base-template` branch to start coding.

 Happy coding! 😄